(A) Purpose

 activities.

-ability: in presenting concepts and information; in teaching problem solving,
+and information; in teaching problem solving, research and laboratory

-research and laboratory techniques; developing professional attitudes;
+techniques; developing professional attitudes; evaluating students and

-evaluating students and conducting remediation, innovative curriculum and
+conducting remediation, innovative curriculum and teaching initiatives,

-teaching initiatives, nationally or internationally prominent educational
+nationally or internationally prominent educational activities.

 (c) Service accomplishments